ibm-cloud-docs/pattern-oracle-disaster-recovery-on-powervs/reference-architecture-Oracle-DR-across-region.md

 ![A diagram of a server Description automatically generated](image/37a404a1fbce991ea5793bc8ac74fd0f.jpg)

-Figure 3 IBM Power Virtual server Environment networking tolopogy
+Figure  IBM Power Virtual server Environment networking tolopogy

-Figure 3 shows required network components from customer Data center to IBM Power Systems Virtual Server
+The above Figure  shows required network components from customer Data center to IBM Power Systems Virtual Server

 Please ensure you have a proper networking architecture and connection established from your on-premises, Data center to IBM Power Systems virtual server workplace.
 Please look for guidance on [IBM docs](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-network-architecture-diagrams)